lmoffereins/bp-xprofile-field-read-only/README.md

 # BP XProfile Field Read Only #

-Make BuddyPress XProfile fields uneditable for non-admins.
+Make BuddyPress XProfile fields uneditable or hidden for non-admins.

 ## Description ##

 > This WordPress plugin requires at least [WordPress](https://wordpress.org) 4.0 and [BuddyPress](https://buddypress.org) 2.2.

 Use this plugin when you want to make certain profile fields uneditable for your members: the fields are removed from the edit context.
+Or remove the profile field fully for non-administrator members.
 Only users who have administrator rights can edit these profile fields.

 ## Installation ##